djeada/Parallel-And-Concurrent-Programming/notes/06_hadrware.md

 ## Graphics Processing Unit (GPU)

-Graphics Processing Units (GPUs) are specialized processors that are designed to execute thousands of tasks simultaneously.
-Unlike traditional CPUs that can only handle a limited number of tasks at once, GPUs can perform many computations in parallel.
+* Graphics Processing Units (GPUs) are specialized processors designed for parallel computing.
+They are optimized to handle thousands of tasks in parallel.

-Initially, GPUs were developed for rendering complex graphics in video games and other applications.
-However, their high-performance computing capabilities have since been leveraged in a broad range of scientific and engineering domains.
+* GPUs were originally designed for rendering graphics in video games and other applications, but they have since been adapted for use in a wide range of scientific and engineering applications that require high-performance computing.

-One of the primary advantages of GPUs is their ability to execute data-parallel computations.
-Data-parallelism breaks down large computational tasks into many smaller ones that can be executed concurrently.
-GPUs are particularly well-suited to this type of parallelism because they have many small processing cores that can work on different aspects of the same problem simultaneously.
+* GPUs are particularly well-suited to data-parallelism because they contain many small processing cores that can work on different parts of the same problem simultaneously.

-To harness the power of GPUs, software developers typically use specialized programming languages and libraries such as CUDA, OpenCL, and OpenGL.
-These tools enable developers to write code that can be executed on the GPU and manage the communication between the CPU and the GPU.
+* To take advantage of the parallel processing power of GPUs, software developers typically use specialized programming languages and libraries such as CUDA, OpenCL, and OpenGL.

-By utilizing GPUs for parallel computing, developers can achieve significant performance gains over traditional CPU-based systems.
+* By utilizing GPUs for parallel computing, developers can achieve significant performance gains over traditional CPU-based systems.
 However, this requires a strong understanding of parallel programming concepts and the ability to design algorithms that can take advantage of the parallelism provided by GPUs.

 ## Shared Memory Architectures